eugenefil/termgrasp/design.md

+# introduction

 The goal of termgrasp is to teach working in a terminal including understanding of key unix concepts, usage of common utilities and shell scripting.
 Terminal is hard, so teaching process must resemble that of Duolingo - slow, "bite-sized" and with a lot of repetition.
 The idea is to smoothen the learning curve as much as possible, so that you could start with zero knowledge and very gradually come to pretty advanced knowledge and skills without resorting to other sources.

-Text explanations should be kept to absolute minimum (this is what man pages are for).
+Text explanations should be kept to absolute minimum.
+This is what man pages and other resources are for.
+Also because kids may be perfectly capable of remembering commands and their parameters and thus solving terminal tasks, but have difficulties with reading texts or figuring out what they're asked for.
 Instead, like Duolingo, when introducing concepts, commands, etc simple intuitive tasks should be used: fill in the blanks, connect pairs, complete the command, etc. See task types.

-At the same time, the point of termgrasp is to teach real practical working in the terminal instead of doing knowledge quizzes, so terminal session must be always available (except when it must be deliberately unavailable) in order to work out the solution for a task experimentally.
+At the same time, the point of termgrasp is to teach real practical working in the terminal instead of doing knowledge quizzes, so terminal session must be always available (except when it is unavailable on purpose) in order to work out the solution for a task experimentally.
 See usage of terminal.

-The program should feel familiar to Duolingo users.
+The program should feel more or less familiar to Duolingo users.

 # level structure

-The unit of interaction with the program is one lesson.
-It may be short, but it must not be long.
+The unit of interaction with the program is a lesson comprised of tasks.
+Lesson may be short, but it must not be long.
 The attention span of children is not long.
 The lesson should be easily consumed in one go without making pauses.
 Also, making pauses may lead to Android killing a terminal app (where our program runs) to free memory, which results in lost progress.
 So a lesson of 15-25 min is fine.

 A lesson consists of tasks belonging to one topic.
 One lesson is typically not enough to cover a topic.
 Also it's probably a good idea that a topic extends over a couple of days, so that a user returns to it after some rest instead of consuming in one go and jumping to the next (although for motivated users it's fine).
 There must not be many lessons in a topic - it must not feel endless.
 So 3-7 lessons, like in duolingo, is fine.
 Those 3-7 lessons form a level.
 If a topic needs more lessons than that, those lessons form new levels of that same topic.
 E.g. levels describing sed could be: sed, sed2, sed3, etc. Lessons are named around commands or concepts/activities whichever suits best.

-Thus our content hierarchy is level-lesson-task.
+Summing up, our content hierarchy is level-lesson-task.
 A number of tasks 15-25 min worth of work form a lesson.
 3-7 lessons covering some topic form a level.
 If a topic is big enough, it has multiple levels as needed to cover it.

 Like in duolingo, inside one lesson tasks progress from simpler to harder.
 Also levels of one topic progress from simpler to harder (if appropriate).

-## duolingo
+## how duolingo does it

 Duolingo does typical lessons of 13-15 tasks.
 If all tasks are completed without error, 2 extra tasks of higher complexity are done, otherwise failed tasks are repeated.
 3-7 lessons form a level.
 Last lesson of the level is for reviewing the mistakes and/or reinforcing the material with harder tasks.
 It is shorter and may be skipped.